Custompages module

 pageTemplate - This field provides a drop-down menu of the templates you created in the templatepages module.
 Select the desired template page.
 Below you can see that the example template page we created is now in the menu:

 pageSlug - Enter a unique semantic slug for your page.
-This will create a new URL in the format https://{your_site_url}/{slug}, for example, entering the slug 'help' will create the URL https://videoportal.kaltura.com/help.
+This will create a new URL in the format https://{your_site_url}/{slug}.
+For example, entering the slug 'help' will create the URL https://videoportal.kaltura.com/help.

 Use only alphanumeric characters without spaces.
 While underscores ("_") are allowed, avoid using capital letters and spaces.